jonogilmour/code-challenge/README.md

 ## Testing

 Run `npm test` to run the test library.
 Run `npm run testw` to run the test library in watch mode.
+Run `npm run testwtrace` to run the test library with all rejected promise handling traces reported.

 ## Caveats and Thought Process